projectmesa/mesa/docs/migration_guide.md

 ### batch run
 `batch_run` has been updated to offer explicit control over the random seeds that are used to run multiple replications of a given experiment.
-For this a new keyword argument, `rng` has been added and `iterations` will issue a `DeprecatinWarning`.
+For this a new keyword argument, `rng` has been added and `iterations` will issue a `DeprecationWarning`.
 The new `rng` keyword argument takes a valid value for seeding or a list of valid values.
 If you want to run multiple iterations/replications of a given experiment, you need to pass the required seeds explicitly.

-Below is a simple example of the new recommeded usage of `batch_run`.
+Below is a simple example of the new recommended usage of `batch_run`.
 Note how we first create 5 random integers which we then use as seed values for the new `rng` keyword argument.

 ```python